FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator: Geometric setting of the embeddings and their relationship with

 \subsubsection{The general case for $X_f$}

 Beyond the special cases $(\Sigma_\kappa,g_\kappa)$ we want to generally characterize $X_f$.
-This is first investigated by checking that the induced metric is non-degenerate (remember that, since it is defined on the null-cone, caution is needed).
+This is first investigated by checking that the induced metric is nondegenerate (remember that, since it is defined on the null cone, caution is needed).
 Then, we establish that $X_f$ spaces are conformally AdSM spaces and that conversely a globally conformally AdSM space (see definition below) can be embedded as an $X_f$ in $\setR^{n+2}$.
 By construction, the (conformal) group $SO(2,n)$ acts on $X_f$ by conformal transformations.

 \begin{property} The induced metric $\eta_f = m_f{}^*\eta$ is non-degenerated on $X_f$. \end{property} \begin{proof} This property edges upon the fact that at $y\in X_f\subset\setR^{n+2}$ one has